chainflip-io/chainflip-eth-contracts/docs/interfaces/IStakeManager.md

 - `nodeID`:    The nodeID of the staker

-## `setEmissionPerBlock(struct IShared.SigData sigData, uint256 newEmissionPerBlock)` (external)
+## `updateFlipSupply(struct IShared.SigData sigData, uint256 newTotalSupply, uint256 stateChainBlockNumber)` (external)

- Set the rate (per second) at which new FLIP is minted to this contract

-- `sigData`:   The keccak256 hash over the msg (uint) (which is the calldata for this function with empty msgHash and sig) and sig over that hash from the current governance key (uint)
+ Compares a given new FLIP supply it against the old supply,
+         then mints and burns as appropriate

+- `sigData`:               signature over the abi-encoded function params

-- `newEmissionPerBlock`:     The new rate
+- `newTotalSupply`:        new total supply of FLIP

+- `stateChainBlockNumber`: State Chain block number for the new total supply

 ## `setMinStake(struct IShared.SigData sigData, uint256 newMinStake)` (external)